When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.

 (3000 / 500 = 6)

 If you're not an e-commerce shop, you should track relevant leads.
-Let's assume that you work as a photographer and your business goal is Phone Calls from your ad campaigns in Google Ads.
-In this case, we should look at price per acquisition/conversion, as we cannot calculate a ROAS (no revenue figures).
+Let's assume that you work as a photographer, and your business goal is Phone Calls from your ad campaigns in Google Ads.
+In this case, we should look at price per acquisition/conversion, as we cannot calculate ROAS (no revenue figures).

-However, you should pay attention to how many of the relevant leads end up being customers and how much a typical job generates in revenue.
+However, you should pay attention to how many relevant leads end up being customers and how much a typical job generates in revenue.
 Based on this, you can figure out the level of your CPA.

 But remember: